IngTIKNA/yaml2jsonl-for-GPT-3.5-fine-tuning/README.md

 # YAML to JSONL Converter for GPT Fine-Tuning
 ____________________________________________________________________________________________________________________________________________
 ## Overview
-This Python project provides a versatile tool for converting YAML formatted data into JSONL (JSON Lines) format, facilitating seamless preparation of data for fine-tuning GPT (Generative Pre-trained Transformer) models.
+This Python project provides a versatile tool for converting YAML formatted data into JSONL (JSON Lines) format, facilitating preparation of data for fine-tuning GPT (Generative Pre-trained Transformer) models.
 ____________________________________________________________________________________________________________________________________________
 # Purpose